-Choose from all reds, whites, or mixed; 2 or 4 bottles per shipment.
-Each wine comes with information about its history, tasting notes, etc. Unique perks such as tours of the wineries.
+Choose from all red, white, or mixed.
+Two or four bottles per shipment.
+Each wine comes with information about its history and tasting notes.
+Unique perks such as tours of the wineries.
 Can get recommendations.
-Monthly, every other month, or every 3 months. $40 and up.
+Monthly, every other month, or every three months.
+Starts at $40.

 Each delivery comes with a shipping fee, but it's only $1 for reorders.

-You start with a quiz about your taste preferences, build your box of 4 wines based on how many red vs. white you want, then you get a list of recommended wines (which you can edit if you aren't happy with those).
+You start with a quiz about your taste preferences, build your box of four wines based on how many reds versus whites you want, and then you get a list of recommended wines, which you can edit if you aren't happy with the selections.
 Affordable at just $59, plus you get a discount on your first order.
-Prior name: Club W.

 May not be high-end enough for more selective wine lovers.

-Choose from 12 club options, from 1 bottle to several full case options.
-Pick red and/or white, and they select your wines for you (it's a surprise).
+Choose from 12 club options, from one bottle to several full-case options.
+Pick red, white, or mixed, and the club selects your wines for you.
+It's a surprise!
 No commitment or shipping fees.
-Single bottle membership starts at $29; 90+ point case is most expensive at $389.
+Single-bottle membership starts at $29.
 Tasting notes included.

 You don't know what wines you are getting, and you can get the same case twice.

-Shipping is only free if you order 12+ bottles.
+Shipping is only free if you order 12-plus bottles.
 You don't know what wines you'll get.